Supported GHC Versions¶

 When we want to drop an unsupported version of GHC, we need to bump the version bound on base to preclude it.
 This is a backwards-incompatible change which causes a major version bump.

-- Remove the dropped GHC version from the Travis script.
+- Remove the dropped GHC version from the GitHub Actions configuration.

 - Bump the lower bound of base.